 - F. Courtesy Copies.
-Courtesy copies of motions should not be submitted to Chambers on a rolling basis.
-Instead, no later than 3 business days after a motion (other than a letter motion) is fully briefed, the movant shall submit to Chambers one courtesy copy of all motion papers, except that in cases where the movant is proceeding pro se, the courtesy copy of the motion papers shall be submitted to the Pro Se Intake Clerk.
-When motion papers are voluminous, courtesy copies should be placed in well-organized and indexed three-ring binder(s).
-For all motions, oppositions, and replies containing multiple items of documentary evidence, the evidence must be divided into exhibits, separated by tab dividers, and preceded by an exhibit list. - G. Redactions and Filing Under Seal.
+Courtesy copies of motion papers shall be submitted by email to Lehrburger nysd-uscourts.gov.
+When parties have filed motion papers for which confidential information has been redacted, the courtesy copies submitted to Chambers shall be fully unredacted.
+In some instances, the Court may request counsel for hard copies of motion papers, particularly when there are many exhibits. - G. Redactions and Filing Under Seal.
 The parties must adhere to the procedures set forth in the Appendix to these Rules. - H. Oral Argument.
-Parties may request oral argument when the motion has been fully briefed and courtesy copies are submitted to Chambers.
-The request should be made by letter.
-Whether oral argument will be held remains in the Court's discretion. - I. Specific Time Periods Provided by Federal Rules.
-Nothing in the Court's Individual Practices supersedes a specific time period for filing a motion specified by statute or Federal Rule -- including but not limited to Fed.
+Requests for oral argument of motions should be made by letter.
+Whether oral argument will be held remains in the Court's discretion.
+In some instances, the Court may hold oral argument even if the parties have not requested it. - I. Specific Time Periods Provided by Federal Rules.
+Nothing in the Court's Individual Practices supersedes a specific time period for filing a motion specified by statute or Federal Rule including but not limited to Fed.
 R. Civ.
 P 50, 52, 54, 59, and 60, and Fed.
 R. App.
-P. 4 -- where failure to comply with the specified time period could result in forfeiture of a substantive right.
+P. 4 where failure to comply with the specified time period could result in forfeiture of a substantive right.